 Note that while the 5200 featured a pause button on the controllers, the 7800 moved this function to the console itself.
 The poorly-situated difficulty switches are well hidden under the front, making it hard to determine their current settings.
 Another issue is the narrow cartridge port, which can't even accommodate several third-party 2600 cartridges.

-Console durability: A. Lightweight and solid state, the 7800 tends to age well and does not break easily.
+Console durability: A. Lightweight and solid state, the 7800 does not easily break.

-Controllers: D. The standard 7800 controller feature a knob joystick and one large orange button on each side.
-Atari historians may recognize the design as one originally proposed as a special controller for the 2600.
-The joystick is tight and auto-centering, unlike the ill-fated 5200 controller.
-Unfortunately, it still has the uncomfortable, 5200-inspired shape, and playing any button-tapping game for an extended period of time can be a painful experience.
-Fortunately, the 7800 supports Atari 2600 joysticks, and most 7800 games work fine with them despite the single button limitation.
+While the self-centering joystick is an improvement over the ill-fated 5200 controller, it still has an uncomfortable shape.
+Playing any button-tapping game for an extended period of time can be a painful experience.
+Fortunately, the 7800 supports Atari 2600 joysticks, and most 7800 games work fine with them despite their single-button limitation.

 Packaging: B. Atari 7800 games were packaged in the same style of boxes as the Atari 2600 and 5200.
 Silver in color, the boxes feature red lettering on the sides and colorful, stylized artwork on the front.

 Pack-In Game: C. Though not a bad game, Pole Position II wasn't the most inspired choice for Atari's new console.
 Frankly it looked a lot like the original game released way back in 1982.

 Launch Titles: D. The eight launch titles available in May of 1986 were notable for being arcade titles from the 1980-1983 timeframe.
 These were fine games but gave the impression that the system didn't have anything new to offer - a sentiment not too far off base.